IgKniteDev/docs/src/hosting_preparation.md

 ## Cloning the repository

-Before we continue on with the upcoming procedures, let's make sure we actually have IgKnite downloaded on the machine of your choice.
+Before we continue on with the upcoming procedures, let's make sure we actually have the project downloaded.

 In order to clone IgKnite directly from [GitHub](https://github.com/), make sure you have [Git](https://www.git-scm.com) installed.
 Then, run the following command: